Incarnation/app/README.md

 Manage all the secrets keys using Cloud secret/key management(AWS, Google Cloud, Azure, etc) Add dockerfile for containerization
 Add Jenksfile for CICD deployment
+When deploy to the Cloud, create seperated environments for Test, Beta, Production, etc

 ## Install